EduardFabregat/2016_Coverage_Refugees/README.md

 # 2016_Coverage_Refugees
-Supplementary code for: A Stranger to my Eyes: 2016 Framing of Refugees in the International (Under Review).
+Supplementary code for: A Stranger to my Eyes.
+An international comparative approach to refugees framing and its antecedents (Under Review).